Ground-state phase diagram of S = 1/2 Heisenberg model on 2D square-hexagon-octagon lattice: MODEL AND METHODS

 The sign factor $\phi_i$ denotes the $+1$ or $-1$ sign at site $i$ for different sublattices, which is illustrated as staggered black and white circles in Fig.~\ref{fig:FIG.1.}(a).
 We also use the following physical quantities that help to obtain the accurate phase boundaries: spin stiffness and Binder cumulant,

-Spin stiffness denotes the ground state energy cost of applying a twisting angle $\theta$ to the rotors of a spin system, which can be calculated by the number of $S_i^+S_j^-$ and $S_i^-S_j^+$ operators in SSE program.
-Here $E_0$ is the ground state energy of the twisted Hamiltonian, $N$ is the number of spins in the system, $N_a^+$ is the number of $S_i^+S_j^-$ operators, and $N_a^-$ is the number of $S_i^-S_j^+$ operators.
+Spin stiffness denotes the ground-state energy cost of applying a twisting angle $\theta$ to the rotors of a spin system, which can be calculated by the number of $S_i^+S_j^-$ and $S_i^-S_j^+$ operators in the SSE program.
+Here $E_0$ is the ground-state energy of the twisted Hamiltonian, $N$ is the number of spins in the system, $N_a^+$ is the number of $S_i^+S_j^-$ operators, and $N_a^-$ is the number of $S_i^-S_j^+$ operators.
 The value of $\beta=1/T$ is taken to be proportional to the system size $L$ when doing the scaling.
-The factor $3/2$ in the Binder cumulant is for normalization, i.e. $U_2\rightarrow1$ when the system being a magnetic ordered state and $U_2\rightarrow0$ when being a disordered state, for $N\rightarrow\infty$.
+The factor $3/2$ in the Binder cumulant is for normalization, i.e., $U_2\rightarrow1$ when the system is a magnetic ordered state and $U_2\rightarrow0$ when it is a disordered state, for $N\rightarrow\infty$.

 When $J_2=0$, the system becomes a ladder system.
 To analyze the ground-state phases in this scenario, we use the DMRG method to compute the energy gaps and entanglement spectra.
 In our DMRG calculations, we use 4000 $SU(2)$ symmetric states to ensure that the density matrix truncation error is below $10^{-8}$.
-The energy gaps are defined as follows: The singlet gap $\Delta_{S}$ is the energy difference between the first excited state and the ground state in the $S=0$ sector, The triplet gap $\Delta_{T}$ is the energy difference between the lowest $S=1$ state and the $S=0$ ground state.
+The energy gaps are defined as follows: The singlet gap $\Delta_{S}$ is the energy difference between the first excited state and the ground state in the $S=0$ sector.
+The triplet gap $\Delta_{T}$ is the energy difference between the lowest $S=1$ state and the $S=0$ ground state.
 The quintuplet gap $\Delta_{Q}$ is the energy difference between the lowest $S=2$ state and the $S=0$ ground state, i.e.,

 Then we use the finite-size gaps to do the extrapolation to get the energy gaps at the thermodynamic limit.